Recovery Meditation Group

 In the Buddhist tradition, we do not put a price on these practices, their value or commercial worth.
 We offer the program in the spirit of generosity and compassion for all.
 If you are able to support this program and those who might benefit from it, you will help ensure its existence.
 We pass a basket at the close of each meeting for anonymous, voluntary contributions of any amount.
 The funds go to the Dharma Center to cover marketing costs and provide the space for these meetings.
 The facilitators are volunteers and do not receive any compensation.

-Colter Ellis, Meeting facilitator: Colter is also a Sociology professor at MSU and has taught at the university for 5 years.
-He has been in recovery for 11 years and had an established meditation practice for 5 years.
-Along with Kelly he has completed ~250 hours of training in Somatic Experiencing Trauma Resolution, co-organized 5 day trainings on healing trauma and will be a full Somatic Experiencing Practitioner in 2020.
+Colter Ellis: Colter is also a Sociology professor at MSU and has taught at the university for five years.
+He has been in recovery for 11 years and had an established meditation practice for five years.
+He has completed ~250 hours of training in Somatic Experiencing Trauma Resolution, co-organized five day trainings on healing trauma and will be a full Somatic Experiencing Practitioner in 2020.

-Suzanne Colón, Dharma leader for the group: Suzanne is co-founder of the Bozeman Dharma Center and leader of the Bozeman Insight Meditation Community that meets there.
+Suzanne Colón: Suzanne is co-founder of the Bozeman Dharma Center and leader of the Bozeman Insight Meditation Community that meets there.
 She has been meditating in the Insight tradition since 1992 and has been a member of the Bozeman Insight Community since moving here in 1998.
 She graduated from Sprit Rock’s Community Dharma Leader training program in 2017.
-She’s a mom of two kids, the wife of a therapist and familiar with recovery programs through family-of-origin healing and Al-Anon.
+She’s familiar with recovery programs through family-of-origin healing and Al-Anon.

 Because the RMG is only a once-a-week offering and can’t provide additional support outside of our meetings, we offer the following resources for those seeking more support.
 Click on the name for more information.